View the Sistine Chapel ceiling pictures at the ground level at the World Trade Center’s Oculus

 Michelangelo painted the ceiling of the Chapel from 1508 to 1512 on a commission by Pope Julius II.
 Because at the time Michelangelo was preoccupied with sculptures and was reluctant to commit to such an enormous undertaking, Pope Julius granted him full freedom in selecting the scenes and figures to paint thus convincing him to take on the project.
 The resulting frescos are considered to be the triumph of the artistic expression in Western civilization.
 The ceiling is populated with more than 300 figures starting from the Christ ancestors including Adam and Eve, the scenes from the Garden of Eden and the Great Flood all the way to Christ followers, prophets and sibyls.

 Michelangelo’s mastery brings us the “faces of our time: anxiety masked by domesticity, women at work at household duties, men staring out blankly at an opaque fate” in the words of A.Gopnik in The New Yorker review of this exhibition at the Oculus.
 Now that we can comfortably see those faces and their expressions, the connection to the history and its meaning can be better understood and appreciated.
+One can easily take it one step further with an assistance of the virtual reality like Oculus Rift and other VR gadgets.

 After staying in NYC for one month, the exhibition will travel around the US.
 Check all the locations and dates here.